mtodisco10/data-golf/README.md

 	- [Data Processing](predProcessing)
 	- [Output](#Output)
 ## Data Collection <a class="anchor" id="dataCollection"></a>
+- The code for the data collection process can by found in the `Extract From Data Golf API.ipynb` jupyter notebook.
+It uses two defined classes to pull the data:
+1. `CurrentTourneyDataGolfExtractor`
+	- this class pulls the current field and relevant golfer details for a given weeks current event.
+As of today, 2021-08-27, this is the BMW Championship for the PGA tour.
+2. `HistoricalDataGolfExtractor`
+	- this class pulls historical round scoring data and betting odds at the time of the event, for each golfer

 ## Data Processing & Feature Engineering <a class="anchor" id="FE"></a>